Leave Policies in Germany

 Sick Leave

-Employees in Germany are entitled to up to six weeks of sick leave per illness.
+Paid sick leave in Germany has no specified limit.
 During sick leave, the employee receives full salary coverage, initially paid by the employer for the first 6 weeks (42 days) and subsequently covered by the health insurance company.
 Sick leave entitlements are subject to the following details:

 • The employee must work for at least four weeks to receive sick pay from the employer.